 Caring for your Inlay or Onlay

 Inlays and onlays are very low-maintenance!
-Keep up with your great oral hygiene habits like brushing and flossing daily and your inlay or onlay will remain healthy and beautiful.
+Keep up with your great oral hygiene habits like brushing and flossing daily, so your inlay or onlay will remain healthy and beautiful.
 Of course, visiting your dentist twice yearly is still an important part of your oral hygiene routine.
 If you care for your inlay or onlay, it can last for up to 30 years!

 Patients love that our inlays and onlays improve both the strength and aesthetic of their smiles.
 You’ll feel more confident than ever after your tooth is restored.
 Give us a call at Frontier Village Dental Care today to set up your appointment!